 Complete freedom of imagination and fantasy are the things which make from the scary process of creating Irish crochet patterns a possibility.

 A crochet motif is any small shapes or stitch patterns that are repeated and that are joined together to make something larger, such as a blanket, cardigan or bag.
-The most popular example of a motif is a granny squares, hexagons and other crochet squares.
+The most popular example of a motif is a granny squares, hexagons and other crochet shapes.

 There are a few techniques which allow us to create quite complicated and intricate crochet patterns by joining separate motifs together.
 Information about sewing motifs, using "Join-as-you-go" method, and filling a space between large motifs with additional small motifs-inserts can be found on the Crochet Motifs page.